-We added attractive collections to our range of high-end Tessera carpet tiles, which are in especially great demand for office premises.
-They are influenced by strong design and color trends from the world of architectural décor that we reinforce with fashionable colors and motifs plus new plank formats that are closely coordinated with our new collections of luxury vinyl tiles.
+We added attractive collections to our range of high-end and customers, especially in healthcare, were excited by Tessera carpet tiles, which are in especially great demand its designs and material features. for office premises.
+They are influenced by strong design and color trends from the world of architectural décor The luxury vinyl tiles again reported double-digit growth that we reinforce with fashionable colors and motifs plus in a highly competitive market and impressed customers new plank formats that are closely coordinated with our with a wide range of design and application options.
+In new collections of luxury vinyl tiles. the linoleum segment, demand for innovative special collections and revitalized furniture linoleum was The modular Coral entrance floor covering launched the gratifying.